The life-cycle of

 teens and low 20's in the winter of 2006, the climatic control potential in

 Western Washington and Oregon has become better known.
-Presumably, the
+Even 3-4 nights of

-temperature under which gall mites cannot survive.
+temperature or perhaps it is the length of the freeze under which gall mites cannot survive.
 We now know that

 infestations in gardens with fuchsias that are outdoors all winter is a ‘warm winter’